alade-01/Login_Register_App_UI/README.md

 ## login_register_app_ui

-Responsive six screen design with input controls on each screen.
+Responsive eight-screen design with input controls on each screen.
-The purpose is to facilitate user authentication on applications for different uses.
-All these screens work perfectly on Android,  and iOS Download the Flutter Fruzzdigital app template for free.
+The goal is to facilitate user authentication on applications for different uses.
+All these screens work perfectly on Android and iOS.
+Download the Flutter Fruzzdigital app template for free.

 ## Screens it contains: